 Chapter 6: Zannor

 Zannor and Sin sat at the long table with Faye.
-The afternoon and night had passed them and it was time for breakfast.
+The morning had passed them and it was time for lunch.

-Faye was silent as she ate her meal like nothing was bothering her.
+Faye was silent as she ate her meal like nothing was bothering her and it was an ordinary day.

 Zannor sat across from her, not hungry.